Patient and Visitor Screening Policy

 The decision to restrict visitors was difficult and made only after careful consideration to prevent the spread of COVID-19.
 Thank you for your understanding and support as we remain committed to our mission to provide the highest quality health care to the communities we serve.

-Anyone entering a health care facility (e.g., health care personnel, patients, visitors) is required to wear a face mask or cloth covering.
+Anyone entering a health care facility (e.g., health care personnel, patients, visitors) is required to wear a face mask or cloth covering at all times.
 Examples of a cloth covering include scarf, bandana, homemade mask, etc. Cloth coverings must cover mouth and nose.
 Please do not wear a mask with exhalation valves.